 You can use multiple .gitignore files in the same repository.
 This works because .gitignore is relative to the directory in which it is placed.

 In our last example, we placed .gitignore in the root directory of our project.
 Let’s say that we want to ignore all the files that end in .pyc in the diff/ folder.
 We could do this by creating a file called .gitignore in the diff folder using the command line:

 We would add the following rule to the .gitignore file:

 When we go to commit code to our repository, Git will ignore any file in the diff/ folder which ends in .pyc.

 This setup is best when you only need rules to apply to certain folders within a project.
 However, it can be confusing to have multiple .gitignore files in one project.
-An alternative would be to be more specific when you state which files your project should ignore and keep all your rules in one .gitignore file.
+An alternative is to be more specific when you state which files your project should ignore.
+If you are specific, you can keep all your rules in one .gitignore file.
 Consider this file:

-This .gitignore was placed in the root directory of a Git project.
+This .gitignore is in the root directory of a Git project.
 It instructs Git to ignore all files ending in .txt in the project.
 It also instructs Git to ignore all files ending in .pyc which are in the diff/ folder.

 How to Create a Global Git Ignore Rule

 It can be time-consuming to define a .gitignore file for every project you create.
 What’s more, you’ll usually find that most of your projects use the same set of .gitignore rules.

 You can set a global git ignore rule which will automatically set the gitignore rules for every repository on your system.
 This file is usually placed in your home directory of your operating system, such as /home/your_username or /Users/your_username.